-The longer the Government refuses to properly regulate the employment services industry, the more we will see cases of unemployed workers like Paul Scerri being mistreated.
+The longer the Government refuses to properly regulate the employment services industry, the more we will see cases of unemployed workers like John Terry being mistreated.

 With a recent report showing that one in four unemployed Australians have been forced to beg on the streets for more than a year, and more than half forced to approach a charity for help, it is clear that a social disaster is looming if the Government does not take strong action to curb the culture of lawlessness pervading the employment services industry.

-* To help regulate the dysfunctional employment services industry, sign the AUWU’s petition calling for the establishment of an independent ombudsman to regulate the industry and handle complaints.
+* Not his real name.
+To help regulate the dysfunctional employment services industry, sign the AUWU’s petition calling for the establishment of an independent ombudsman to regulate the industry and handle complaints.

 New Matilda is a small, independent media outlet.
 We survive through reader contributions, and never losing a lawsuit.
 If you got something from this article, giving something back helps us to continue speaking truth to power.
 Every little bit counts.